Edacth/Craft2Git/README.txt

 by making it easy to transfer them between a folder such as a git repository and the game directory.

 HOW TO USE:
-0. I have included the directories "Addon Source" and "Addon Destination" inside this zip to serve as useful examples.
+0. I have included the directories "Addon Source" and "Addon Destination" inside the release zips to serve as useful examples.
 Feel free to use them.

 1.Enter your version control/backup path in one textbox and the path of your game's "com.mojang"